 The bronchoscope is passed through your nose or sometimes your mouth, down the back of your throat, into your windpipe (trachea), and down into the bronchi.
-The fibre-optics allow light to shine round bends in the bronchoscope, so the endoscopist can see clearly inside your airways (see diagram on page 4).
+The fibre-optics allow light to shine round bends in the bronchoscope, so the endoscopist can see clearly inside your airways.